localytics/localytics-unity/README.md

 3. After you generate and open the XCode project.
 Within XCode, add `libsqlite3.dylib` (e.g. under "General" -> "Linked Frameworks and Libraries" in the .xcodeproj settings)

 ### Android
-1. Inside Unity, AndroidManifest.xml is included within 'Assets/Plugins/Android'.
+1. Inside Unity, AndroidManifest.xml is included within 'Assets/Plugins/Android' as a sample; you may provide your own.
 You can also modified the file within the exported Android project, but the changes won't persist if the project is regenerated from Unity.
-The following changes are needed in the AndroidManifest.xml:
+The following changes are needed in the sample AndroidManifest.xml, or they need to be added to your existing AndroidManifest.xml:
-  * Replace the android:value with your Localytics App Key
+  * Replace the android:value in the sample with your Localytics App Key

     ```
     <meta-data android:name="LOCALYTICS_APP_KEY" android:value="xxxxxxxxxxxxxxxxxxxxxxx-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"/>